taliajmallo/rpgs/campaigns/5e Modern/Mechanics/Downtime.md

 of a short rest, and may spend hit dice to restore health.
 Each weekend, players may elect to attempt a job from those available to them.
-Players are not required to attempt a job, but some jobs are time-sensitive, and going too long without attempting a job may cause players' Wealth or Influence to decrease.
+Players are not required to attempt a job, but some jobs are time-sensitive, and going too long without attempting a job may cause players' Wealth or Reputation to decrease.
 ## Downtime Options
 ### Rest